ProstoDigital/fuels-rs/README.md

 - Launching a local Fuel network;
 - Crafting and signing transactions with hand-crafted scripts or contract calls;
 - Generating type-safe Rust bindings of contract methods;
-- And more, `fuels-rs` is still in active development.
+- And more, `fuels-rs` is still in active development

 ## Documentation